 An unsecured personal loan is a loan where the collateral does not back these loans and thus, carries a higher interest rate.
 A high rate of interest acts as compensation for the bank taking a higher risk by not asking for any collateral.
 This means that banks do not have any safety net to fall back on if the user defaults.

 On the customer front, credit scores play an important role in deciding the type of loan you are eligible for.
 If a user has a good credit score, they are more likely to get an unsecured loan.
 For those unaware, credit score means how promptly you have made the payments on the credits taken previously, including payments for credit cards, pay later apps, etc.

 Variable Interest Loans

-There are loans where borrows don’t have to pay the fixed interest.
+There are loans where borrowers don’t have to pay the fixed interest.
 Interest rates in this type of loan are subjected to change over time.
 As the interest rate keeps fluctuating, it might sound like a good idea to take the benefit of low-interest rates.
-However, on the flipside, you might end up paying a high-interest rate as the metric shoots up.
+However, on the flip side, you might end up paying a high-interest rate as the metric shoots up.
 If the credit score of a user is not up to the mark, they might not be able to borrow a large sum of money using the variable interest rate.

 Fixed Interest Loans